< Back to Previous

 After that rocky start, just for Lindy to get comfortable enough with the car to attempt the autostrada requires some circling in the airport lanes, pausing a couple of times to check the Italian dashboard and the directions (those at least are in English).
 We are hesitant to get on a highway of signs we can’t read when we don’t even know which way to go.
 We have both a marked map from Pisa Informazioni and line-by-line Mapquest-like directions from a representative of the villa that we have rented outside Lucca, but neither of these is much use in getting launched in the right direction because both ways look the same in Italian.
 Finally Lindy stops another car that, fortunately, has tourists also en route to Lucca, and they guess we turn to the right, towards Firenze.
 Whether that was a good or bad guess, I will never know, as we bailed after a half hour down A12.
 I think now that it was the right way, but we got cold feet.
 Here’s why:

 While we were worrying about this evolving panorama, Lindy was also clear we needed to avoid the back road to Lucca and stick to the highway.
 She probably pictured something worse than what was out there, but the consequence was that we couldn’t follow Lucca road signs because we didn’t know which road to Lucca they were indicating.
 Also our villa, Il Leccino at Il Coppo, was in Capannori, past Lucca, and the more detailed street directions to it began off an A11 exit, not Lucca per se.
+We were continually flustered and indecisive.
 After Lindy blew off all the Lucca road signs and then didn’t see any more, she wondered if she maybe shouldn’t have taken one of them.
-This was the first comeuppance of driving on roads without the native language: we were continually flustered and indecisive.
+This was the first comeuppance of driving on roads without the native language.

 We exited at a gas station and were told solely in gestures by a man who didn’t speak English that we were going in the wrong direction and to turn back.
 We accepted his gospel but, as we were heading to the next exit to get back on the highway in the other direction, Lindy suddenly worried that, with such negligible English, he didn’t get that we wanted the autostrada to Lucca and thus was sending us on the back road.
 Hurtling along, we suddenly didn’t know whether to go forward or back or what rules to apply.

 We were compounding error upon error, indecision on indecision, winding deeper and deeper into a labyrinth from which we would eventually have to curl our way back out.
 Rick Steves had discouraged driving at all in Italy calling it “a video game for keeps, and you only get one quarter.”
-We were about to play for real.
+We were playing for real.

 The Informazioni lady had little patience for me this time.
 She was already being condescended to by an elderly British tourist who would not leave her position, so she interrupted him curtly to tell me that no one could get lost going from the aeropuerto to Lucca: “An idiot could find it.”
 I couldn’t tell whether that was an intended slur or an inaccurate stab at brusque English.